formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 ### ⚡ Features on free version:

-▪ User can send any WP Form data to only **Leads** module of Zoho CRM
+▪ User can send any WPForms data to only **Leads** module of Zoho CRM

 ▪ Only one CRM layout **Standard** can be accessible -